innovationOUtside/tm129-robotics2020/content/06_Robot_Lab/Section_00_02.md

 <!-- #region activity=true -->
 ### Activity — Interactively Training the Network

-Run the following cell to create a simple interactive application that lets you use sliders to set the parameter values and the displays the classification report and confusion matrix as your do so.
+Run the following cell to create a simple interactive application that lets you use sliders to set the parameter values and the displays the classification report and confusion matrix as you do so.
 <!-- #endregion -->

 ```python activity=true